kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 - Job E2E tests graduate to conformance.
 - Job tracking scales to 10^5 completions per Job processed within an order of minutes.
+- Write blog post about the feature and the future deprecation plans.

 #### Deprecation